Banner

 CJGeo proposed using 25lb/cuft CJFill-Ultra Lightweight cellular concrete.
 CJFill-Ultra Lightweight can be pumped thousands of feet per placement.
 This eliminates the need for most intermediate access points.

 CJGeo mobilized a dry batch cellular grout plant to the site, and made around 150 cubic yards per hour of CJFill-Ultra Lightweight to finish this New Jersey pipe abandonment project.
 Each run was up to 2500 feet long at a time.
-The abandonment work took two days onsite.
+The abandonment work took two days onsite, with the preformed foam supplied by Aerix Industries.
 After the abandonment grouting was done, the CJGeo crew did the wet well abandoning work with 25lb/cuft CJFill-Ultra Lightweight.

 Speak With An Expert